 Not Reporting or Failing to Report Taxable Income

 Let’s say that you earned some extra money from some other source apart from your regular job.
 You know that if you file for that extra income, the IRS will impose a tax on that extra income.
 It is very tempting to keep that income under wraps from the IRS.

 What you don’t know is the source from where you’ve earned the money has already sent a copy of its payment to the IRS.
 When the IRS notices the omission on your part, you are gonna get audited.

 Reporting losses on a Schedule | C

-If you are an entrepreneur or a small business owner, then the IRS is probably looking down your shoulders.
+If you are an entrepreneur or a small business owner, the IRS is probably looking down your shoulders.
 That is because it is very tempting to pass off your expenditures as business expenditures.

 Even if you buy a car, you have to prove how much of its use is tied to your business, as the car is mostly utilized for personal use.
 Also, reporting too many losses will make the IRS wonder how your business is staying afloat.

 Home Office Deduction Claim

 How to claim a home office deduction?
 If you work from home then you are eligible to file for a Home Office for your returns.
-If you claim your Home as a workspace, it could raise an issue with the IRS as business use of the home is a common red flag for the IRS.
+Claiming your Home as a workspace could raise an issue with the IRS as business use of the home is a common red flag for the IRS.
 Many small business owners prefer working from home and save money by not spending on office space.

-This Home office comes with a lot of benefits like deducting expenses such as depreciation, utilities, or a flat rate per square foot.
+This Home office comes with many benefits like deducting expenses such as depreciation, utilities, or a flat rate per square foot.
 The IRS reserves the Home office for individuals who use their homes exclusively for business-oriented purposes.

 Thus it becomes difficult to apply for the Home Office Deduction Claim as it is the breeding ground of tax fraud.
 The IRS is more likely to demand proof to back up your claim to the Home Office so always be ready with the requirements to back up your claim.